 "DirectX 9/10/11/12 compatible hardware required."

 A DirectX 9 compatible video card is the minimum for starting 3DMark and it is required for the Ice Storm test.
-There is a further requirement of DirectX 10 capable card for Cloud Gate and DirectX 11 capable card for Sky Diver and Fire Strike tests and DirectX 11 capable card with DirectX 12 compatible drivers (and Windows 10) for Time Spy.
+There is a further requirement of DirectX 10 capable card for Cloud Gate, DirectX 11 capable card for Sky Diver and Fire Strike tests and DirectX 11 capable card with DirectX 12 compatible drivers (and Windows 10) for Time Spy.
 If you know for a fact that you have the proper hardware and are still getting this error, it may be caused by corrupt video driver installation.
 Try completely removing your video drivers with a third party driver cleaning utility, then reinstall the latest available drivers and try again.
 Contact Futuremark Support with details about your hardware (including DXDIAG output text file) if you cannot resolve the issue and think you are getting this message in error.

 "Loading result failed."